buyhome/mongoid-starter-app/README.markdown

 ## Testing the Mongoid document models with unit tests

-Mind you, there's only one unit test for the Post model working, and it's the simplest.
-But it actually uses successfully Machinist to construct the fixtures and machinist-mongo for Mongoid support.
+Unit tests for Post model test proper MongoDB document creation with Machinist and Mongoid and it's Tag and Comment associations.

-Just run it using:
+Just run them using:

     $ rake test:units
-    ...
-    Started
-    .
-    Finished in 0.292341 seconds.

-    1 tests, 1 assertions, 0 failures, 0 errors

 ## Credits